dotku/simple-b2b/README.md

 ## B2B

-1. Register Your Businese as Supplier/Vendor
+1. Register Your Businese as Supplier/Vendor to retrive the excel sheet of Japanese products from tenso-japan.com
 2. Input/Import/Sync Products
 3. Create a 2C portal (Optional)